osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The stream identifier

 **Response**
-The response includes a status code.
+The response includes a status code and serialized owner

 **.NET Library**
 ```csharp